It’s a banker’s life

 The Irish banks’ concept of service was pretty amazing when I opened my first Irish bank account in 1974, and it is astounding now.
 Even in Britain banks are now much more customer-focused, opening at times convenient to the public and with fewer bureaucratic restrictions.
 In Ireland we have not reached such insights yet, and the convenience of the customer is neither here nor there.
 As we have seen recently, new charges are introduced to penalise account holders without any explanation in public, and banks remain closed at times and on days when customers most need them.
 This is no longer acceptable, and I don’t particularly care if this is all because of some long standing agreement with the trade unions.

 I should emphasise that my experience of individual bank employees has almost always been very good – it is not a personal issue, and I have no complaints about the willingness of bank officials to help.
 But now that the taxpayer owns most of the banks, I hope the government forces through the necessary reforms before releasing them back into private ownership.
-It is high time.Explore posts in the same categories: society comment below, or link to this permanent URL from your own site.
+It is high time.society comment below, or link to this permanent URL from your own site.